Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: A Hausdorff-type metric on the space of Cauchy sets

 \begin{qst} Is there an example of a countably generated BMS-Lorentzian length space for which $(\mathcal{C}^s_X, d_J)$ is not an extended metric space? \end{qst}

 With an additional compactness assumption, we actually obtain (finite) metric spaces.

-\begin{cor} If in the situation considered in Proposition \ref{prp:conditions_ext_metric} (in particular, Corollary~\ref{cor:metric_corollary}) all (strong resp.~weak) Cauchy sets are compact, then the respective extended metric space is a metric space. \end{cor}
+\begin{cor} If in the situation considered in Corollary~\ref{cor:metric_corollary} all (strong resp.~weak) Cauchy sets are compact, then the respective extended metric space is a metric space. \end{cor} \begin{proof} In all the situations considered in Corollary~\ref{cor:metric_corollary}, the Lorentzian distance is continuous.
+Therefore, finiteness of the metric $d_J$ follows from compactness of the Cauchy sets. \end{proof}

 Note that in a globally hyperbolic Lorentzian manifold all Cauchy hypersurfaces are homeomorphic; see \cite[Property 7]{Ge70}.